Vinblastine for Dogs

 How Vinblastine for Dogs Works

 Vinblastine is given intravenously (IV).
 It becomes heavily bound to proteins in the blood and does not distribute into the central nervous system.
-It is metabolized in the liver and largely excreted in bile and feces, but, to a lesser extent, also is excreted in the urine.1

 Common Uses of Vinblastine for Dogs with Cancer

 Vinblastine is often used in combination with other drugs.
-The type and stage of your dog’s cancer, the location of the cancer, and other characteristics all play a role, not only in the choice of using vinblastine, but success of vinblastine in managing your dog’s disease.
+The type and stage of your dog’s cancer, the location of the cancer, and other characteristics all play a role, not only in the choice of using vinblastine, but the success of vinblastine in managing your dog’s disease.

 Lymphoma

-Vinblastine is not superior to vincristine in its antitumor action and is typically selected to avoid worsening signs or development of peripheral nerve damage and gastrointestinal upset often caused by vincristine.
-However, vinblastine can cause greater bone marrow suppression than vincristine.3
+• Veterinarians typically select vinblastine to avoid worsening signs or development of peripheral nerve damage and gastrointestinal upset often caused by vincristine.3

 Mast Cell Cancer

-Using vinblastine as a single agent was not as successful as using vinblastine in combination with other medications.7,8 Other medications used to treat mast cell cancer in combination with vinblastine include CCNU,8 prednisone,9 cyclophosphamide and prednisone,10,11 prednisone and radiation therapy.11
+Using vinblastine as a single agent was not as successful as using vinblastine in combination with other medications.7,8 Other medications used to treat mast cell cancer in combination with vinblastine include

 Transitional Cell Carcinoma